sagye/sagye.github.io/_posts/2025-06-26-normal-coordinates.md

 Working on a tangent space is generally straightforward: tangent spaces are linear and this simplifies many things.
 Working on manifolds can be more complicated: manifolds can be curved, and the standard notions of addition and subtraction may no longer work.

 Today, we'll look at normal coordinates.
 These coordinates allow us to translate perturbation in $\mathbb{R}^m$ to perturbations on our manifold, and provide some sort of addition and subtraction.
 Normal coordinates are constructed via the Riemannian exponential map: we can move around the tangent space and then map this movement to the manifold via the Riemannian exponential.
-This naturally means that the normal coordinates depend on the exponential, and therefore, on the geodesics (or alternatively: on the the affine connection or the Riemannian metric).
+This naturally means that the normal coordinates depend on the exponential, and therefore, on the geodesics (or alternatively: on the affine connection or the Riemannian metric).

 We define the construction of normal coordinates below and show a quick example on the orthonormal group $O(3)$.